Pipe-Bomb/Pipe-Bomb-Mobile-Interface/README.md

 ## To Host w/ NGINX

-Below is a very basic configuration for hosting the Pipe Bomb Web Interface using [NGINX](https://www.nginx.com).
+Below is a very basic configuration for hosting the Pipe Bomb Mobile Interface using [NGINX](https://www.nginx.com).
 To use this config, store the files that were compiled via the instructions above in the `/var/www/PipeBomb-Interface/html` directory.
 Manually create any directories that don't exist along the way.

 ```nginx
 server {